Skip to content

 }

 The digital trigger set on the Trigger sub-tab is Internal Trigger.
-The configuration of the internal is shown in and Table 3.
+The configuration of the internal is shown in Table 3.

 Table 3: Settings of Internal Trigger on DIO Setup Tab, see details on